Sunday, 5 January 2020

 Collins Bay

 The route climbs away along the bush-lined Collins Beach Road, up to the Barracks Precinct on North Head.
 Formerly the School of Artillery, the area seems very off-limits but the roads are all public access.
-The entirety of North Head is forms part of the North Head Sanctuary.
+The entirety of North Head forms part of the North Head Sanctuary.

 Collins Beach Road